Paclitaxel protein-bound Side Effects

 - Cracked lips

 - muscle pain or stiffness

 - Bleeding, blistering, burning, coldness, discoloration of the skin, a feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site

 - Nail changes

 For Healthcare Professionals

 Applies to paclitaxel protein-bound: intravenous powder for injection

 Cardiovascular side effects have been reported such as abnormal ECG (60%) including abnormal ECG in patients with a normal baseline (35%).
 Hypotension (5%), severe cardiovascular events (3%), and bradycardia (less than 1%) have also been reported.
 The severe cardiovascular events included chest pain, cardiac arrest, supraventricular tachycardia, edema, thrombosis, pulmonary thromboembolism, pulmonary emboli, and hypertension.
 Cases of stroke and transient ischemic attacks have been reported rarely.
-Postmarketing reports have included congestive heart failure and left ventricular dysfunction.
+Postmarketing reports have included congestive heart failure, left ventricular dysfunction and atrioventricular block.[Ref]